 Aocnel (MH623r)

-This black-line drawing of the simplex glyph for the personal name Aocnel (perhaps "Good for Nothing," attested here as a man's name) appears to feature a mortar and pestle for pulverizing or mixing a concoction.
-The meaning of the visual has yet to be deciphered.
-Might this be some kind of container for creating a medicinal?
+This black-line drawing of the simplex glyph for the personal name Aocnel (perhaps "Good for Nothing," attested here as a man's name) appears to feature a mortar and pestle for pulverizing or mixing a concoction (providing the phonetic indication for the -nel part of the name).
+The visual leans toward Tlanenel (a personal name having to do with mixing).

 Stephanie Wood